Unison equity sharing agreements are currently available in these states:

 At the outset of your agreement with Unison, we’ll determine a starting value for your home by getting an independent appraisal, and then applying a 2.5% Risk Adjustment.
 Then we unlock your equity, giving you money which you are free to use however you want for up to 30 years.

-The most we can invest in a single home is $500,000, but most of our co-investments are less than that.
+The most we can invest in a single home is $500,000, but most of our equity sharing agreements are less than that.

 Via an equity sharing agreement, we can provide up to 17.5% of the value of your home by tapping into your existing home equity.
 Unison’s minimum investment size is $30,000.